 "Wonderful Woman," by Chuck Berry

 Right now I'm reading Astrophysics for People in a Hurry by Neil Degrasse Tyson.
 As a retired person, I'm not generally in a hurry about anything.
 (As an older person, I might be in a hurry to get more things figured out while school's still in.)
-But with a title like that, I told myself, the book had to be an attempt to explain complicated things even to slower-moving dopes like me.
+But with a title like that, the book had to be an attempt to explain complicated things even to slower-moving dopes like me.
+So I bought it.

 So far so good.
 Mr. Tyson's voice gets a bit cutesy at times, but it's also very funny and very lucid, and I'm understanding stuff I sort of knew and sort of learning new stuff that I definitely didn't know.
 But what's a dope gonna do?